luloxi/evolution-DAO/README.md

 💡 if you use **nodemon** for development, you can use `yarn expressmon` to start monitoring changes on `index.js` file

-> 3️⃣ in a third terminal window, start your 📱 frontend:
+> 3️⃣ in a fourth terminal window, start your 📱 frontend:

 🚨 if your contracts are not deployed to localhost, you will need to update the default network in `App.jsx` to match your default network in `hardhat-config.js`.